lukaslangrock/scripts/README.md

 # scripts
-This repo conatins some scripts that I find useful.
+This repo conatins some scripts that I wrote/collected over the time.
 Some are my own, some are from the web.
 I hope someone can find this useful.